 How can we find a balance between excessive curation and oversharing, whilst keeping ourselves safe online?
 Personally, I choose not to write at length about my romantic relationship or record every detail of my days on Insta Stories.
 Although I advocate talking openly about periods, I have yet to join in with #livetweetmyperiod because I don’t want my network (IRL and internet friends, colleagues, blog followers, sector contacts and other people I admire) to know the intimate details of my menstrual cycle.
 I usually Whatsapp this to my close friends instead:

-Still, if you and your online community find value in confessional YouTube videos or talking about your heavy flow (I’m 99% sure you’re thinking of Mean Girls now), then good for you.
+Still, if you and your online community find value in confessional YouTube videos, then good for you.
 I’ve found that the blog posts which make me anxious or uncomfortable when I hit ‘Publish’ are the most important ones, generating supportive or grateful responses from people with similar experiences.

 Writing about deeply personal topics tends to give me a ‘vulnerability hangover’, a term Brené Brown uses to capture the feeling of having been incredibly open.
 Sharing a blog post about my mental health can give me the same nervous rush as saying ‘I love you’ for the first time.
 The difference is that this blog reaches thousands of people, rather than just one.
 It can be strange to know that my digital footprint is marked with honest recollections of difficult periods of my life.
 However, writing allows me to shape the narrative of those experiences, unpack them and offer support to others.